alsyundawy/XiaomiADBFastbootTools-Win32/README.md

 **Questions and Answers:**

+**Q:** Do I need an unlocked bootloader or root to use the tool?

+**A:** The Image Flasher and the Wiper require an unlocked bootloader but everything else works without rooting or unlocking.

+**Q:** Do uninstalled system apps affect OTA updates?

+**A:** No, you are free to install updates without the fear of bricking your device or losing data.

 **Q:** Chrome says the archive may be dangerous.
 Why is that?

 **A:** The ZIP contains three executables \(the tool, ADB and Fastboot\) and two DLLs which could be seen as potentially dangerous.
 That's the only thing I can think of.